BDC Hamburger Icon

 Open row

-In the digital era, a unique set of business terms to describe marketing tools and concepts has emerged to determine campaign performance.
-Below, find 30 of the most important marketing data analytics terms.
+In digital marketing, a unique set of business terms to describe marketing tools and concepts has emerged to help marketers understand and direct campaign performance.
+Below, find 30 of the most essential marketing data analytics terms.

 Essential data analytics terms marketers should know